gintonicai/documentation/mvp/inference-subchain-guide/getting-started.md

 ### Quick Start Guide

-Let's make your first API call to the Inference Subchain:
+Let's make your first API call to the inference subchain:

 1.  **Install the gintonic SDK**